Depositing Checks and Cash for Medical Campus

 Departments that collect large sums of cash on a regular basis that require immediate bank deposit may request to use the University contracted armored car service.
-Please contact the University Cashier at 617-353-3896 for more information or to arrange a quote for this service.
+Please contact Cashier Services at 617-353-3896 for more information or to arrange a quote for this service.

 Cash that is lost or stolen must be immediately reported to the Public Safety at 617-414-4444.
-A copy of the incident report, along with a memo detailing the shortage, should be sent to both the Assistant Director of the University Cashier and to the Office of Internal Audit within seven business days of the shortage.
+A copy of the incident report, along with a memo detailing the shortage, should be sent to both the Manager of Cashier Services and to the Office of Internal Audit within seven business days of the shortage.

 All deposits must be in US currency.

 Bank and Investment Accounts